 The children also wrote poetry based on Autumn.
 They took part in a scavenger hunt in the school grounds to collect vocabulary.
 They found items they wanted to write about in their poems and used their senses to explore them, before writing descriptive sentences to use in their own poems.

 The children have also written their own stories, using traditional tales to write a story about the Great Fire of London with a twist and also writing their own 500 word long story in Spring term.

 We have also studied some non-fiction text types, In Autumn term, children in Whale Class wrote Newspaper reports based on our topic, the Great Fire of London, and contrasted these with diary entries based on Samuel Pepys.
 In Spring term, the children wrote their own sets of instructions for making an inventive sandwich, based on the story the Lighthouse Keeper's Lunch, linked to our topic of Lighthouses and Lifeboats.
 They also wrote thank you letters to Grace Darling for her bravery.

 The children always enjoy hands on activities in Maths and love learning outside.
-Some of our favourite Mathematical activities so far this year include:
+Take a look at some photos of our favourite Mathematical activities so far this year, which include:

 Finding arrays around the school.

 Creating tally charts using "would you rather..." sentences